Subject Access Requests

 What is the right of access?

-How can individuals make a subject access request?
+How can individuals make a request for copies of records?

 Individuals can make a request by completing the below application from: